OctopusDeploy/People/Security-Operations/L4-Security-Engineer-Technical-Lead.md

 <details>
 <summary>Examples</summary>

-- I created and led a workshop on advanced threat modeling techniques, enhancing the team's ability to identify security gaps.
+- I created and led a workshop on advanced threat modelling techniques, enhancing the team's ability to identify security gaps.
 - I regularly provide guidance during code reviews, significantly raising the team's overall code quality.
 - I had some difficult conversations with my teammates, challenging them directly while showing them my care for them personally.
-- I mentored a more junior engineer through a challenging project involving the deployment of a new security solution, guiding them through each phase and empowering them to be a subject matter expert.
+- I mentored a more junior engineer through a challenging project involving the deployment of a new security solution, guiding them through each phase and empowering them to become subject matter experts.
 - I coached other engineers on how to present security findings effectively to teams outside of the security operations team, enhancing their communication skills and ensuring security concerns were better understood across the organisation.
-- ?
+- I developed a security engineering onboarding program, significantly reducing the time it takes for a new team member to become productive.

 </details>